 The Impact on Modern Pool

 Efren changed pool in ways that go beyond his win-loss record.
 He showed that you didn’t need to come from the traditional American pool circuit to dominate.
 He proved that a player from the Philippines could come to tournaments in America and Europe and beat everyone.
+He proved that players from the Philippines, where rotation pool is the standard format, could adapt and dominate any game.
 That opened doors for other international players.

 His kick shots and banks raised the technical standard for everyone else.
 Other players had to get better at those shots just to compete.
 His positional play showed that there was a deeper science to the game than many people realized.
 If you wanted to play at the highest level, you had to think about angles and physics, not just how hard you hit the ball.